Deep Learning Methods for Calibrated Photometric Stereo and Beyond: Data Sets of Photometric Stereo

 \subsubsection{Synthetic data sets}

-Synthetic data sets are usually rendered with the same settings as the Blobby and Sculpture data set \cite{chen2018ps} or the CyclePS data set\cite{ikehata2018cnn}.
-For example, the rendered objects ``Bunny'', ``Dragon'', and ``Armadillo'' in the Stanford 3D dataset\cite{curless1996volumetric} by the MERL BRDF data set \cite{matusik2003data} as well as the rendered objects ``Sphere'', ``Turlte'', ``Paperbowl'', ``Queen'', and ``Pumpkin'' by the Disney’s principled BSDF data set \cite{mcauley2012practical}.
+Synthetic data sets were usually rendered with the same settings as the Blobby and Sculpture data set \cite{chen2018ps} or the CyclePS data set\cite{ikehata2018cnn}.
+For example, the rendered objects ``Bunny'', ``Dragon'', and ``Armadillo'' in the Stanford 3D data set\cite{curless1996volumetric} by the MERL BRDF data set \cite{matusik2003data} as well as the rendered objects ``Sphere'', ``Turlte'', ``Paperbowl'', ``Queen'', and ``Pumpkin'' by Disney’s principled BSDF data set \cite{mcauley2012practical}.